anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 Identifiers of users are not generally secrets and are sometimes very well known.
 This invites a type of attack where an Exchange Agent may purposefully be populated with hashes of well-known identifiers for the purposes of attracting victims.
 For Howdy, this is especially easy to accomplish with one-way confirmation.
-User Agents MUST inform users to take additional measures of confirmation using out-of-band communications if possible.
+When using one-way confirmation, User Agents MUST inform users to take additional measures of confirmation using out-of-band communications if possible.

 ## Strengthened Acknowledgement